 Windows XP, due to runtime libraries on which we depend not being

 compatible with XP.

-Q2: How do I upgrade from one version to another?
+Q2: How do I go from the evaluation to the paid version, or upgrade from one version to another?

 Q3: Why do I get no response from the NFS server?

 If you are using firewalls on Windows or any of the clients, their

 configuration must be adjusted to allow various ports through to the